hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 ```

 Note that this job deploys 3 instances of our demo web application which we will
-load balance with Nginx in the next few steps.
+load balance with NGINX in the next few steps.

 ### Step 2: Deploy the Demo Web App